Strong broadband intensity noise squeezing from near-infrared to terahertz frequencies in semiconductor lasers with nonlinear dissipation: Results

+To quantify this effect in semiconductor laser systems, we consider the photon number variance, given by $(\Delta n)^2=\frac{1}{\pi}\int_0^\infty d\omega \langle \delta n^\dagger(\omega) \delta n(\omega) \rangle$, where $\delta n(\omega)$ gives the spectrum of intensity fluctuations and is governed by Eq. \ref{eq:fluc}.
+A useful parameter to quantify the quantum nature of light is the Fano factor, defined as $F=(\Delta n)^2/n$.
+The Fano factor is 1 for Poissonian light, corresponding to the shot noise limit; values below one indicate sub-Poissonian light below the shot noise level.
+We calculate the most general expression for $F$ (including carrier nonlinearity) in the presence of nonlinear dispersive loss in the S.I..
+For weak Kerr and carrier nonlinearities, $F\rightarrow 1$ when pumping far above threshold, approaching Poissonian (coherent) statistics.
+Our main result here is that for strong Kerr nonlinearity ($n\kappa_n \gg \kappa_0,n|\kappa_N|,\gamma_\parallel,G_N$), the Fano factor behaves as

+for large $n$.
+Critically, the ratio $\kappa_n/\kappa$ is a measure of how sharply the loss varies with $n$ compared to the absolute loss rate at the steady state photon number, and thus dictates the dimensionless ``sharpness'' of the loss.
+The Fano factor is inversely proportional to this sharpness factor, and thus sharp losses can lead to sub-Poissonian states.

-Beyond the point of bistability (roughly 30 mA in Fig. \ref{fig:main}b), $n$ stays approximately constant while the photon number variance $\Delta n^2$ can decrease sharply.
-We see the consequence of this in Fig. \ref{fig:main}c, which plots the Fano factor spectrum $n\cdot\mathrm{RIN}\equiv \Delta n^2(\omega)/n$.
-Here, the intensity noise fluctuations associated with relaxation oscillations are quenched closer to the bistable point.
-Due to the sharp loss, the relaxation oscillation peak is in general significantly suppressed compared to the case of linear loss.
-As a result of the bistability, the laser can exist in two states with very different photon numbers over a range of pump currents.
+In Fig. \ref{fig:f3}, we demonstrate the effects of intensity noise squeezing in semiconductor lasers with nonlinear dispersive loss.
+Just above the left point of bistability, $n$ stays approximately constant while the photon number variance $\Delta n^2$ can decrease sharply.
+In the plot of the Fano factor spectrum $\Delta n^2(\omega)/n$ (Fig. \ref{fig:f3}b), the intensity noise fluctuations associated with relaxation oscillations (ROs) are quenched closer to the left bistable point.
+Due to the sharp loss, the RO peak is in general significantly suppressed compared to the case of linear loss (the RO frequency and damping rate are increased in accordance with Eq. \ref{eq:ro}).
+Note that as a result of the bistability, the laser can exist in two states with very different photon numbers over a range of pump currents.
 The larger photon number branch corresponds to sharp loss ($\kappa_n>0$) in this scheme.
 Overall, nonlinear dispersive loss creates significant broadband intensity noise squeezing by orders of magnitude compared to analogous linear loss.

-Finally, we calculate Fano factors as a function of pump current in Fig. \ref{fig:main}d by integrating the spectra in Fig. \ref{fig:main}c.
-For linear loss, as the intracavity intensity grows with pump current, the relaxation oscillations shift to higher noise frequencies but also undergo stronger damping, giving rise to a decaying Fano factor that approaches the shot noise limit far above threshold.
-Stronger linear losses amplify relaxation oscillations but do not affect the shot noise limit.